CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted skill description that clearly defines a narrow technical domain (ASP.NET Web Forms to Blazor migration) with specific capabilities and explicit trigger terms.
-It uses proper third-person voice, lists concrete actions, and includes a WHEN clause with natural keywords.
-The description is concise yet comprehensive for its niche.
+This is a strong skill description that clearly defines a narrow, specific domain (ASP.NET Web Forms to Blazor migration) with concrete capabilities and explicit trigger terms.
+It uses proper third-person voice, lists multiple specific actions, and includes a well-structured WHEN clause with natural keywords that users in this domain would use.
+The description is concise yet comprehensive.

 DimensionReasoningScore